tansanchian/Hack4Good-2025/README.md

 4. Start the backend server:

-`npm run`
+`npm run start`

-The backend server should now be running, typically accessible at [http://localhost:8080](http://localhost:8080) (depending on your configuration).
+The backend server should now be running, typically accessible at [http://localhost:4000](http://localhost:4000) (depending on your configuration).

 ## Development Workflow

 Once both frontend and backend servers are running, you can interact with the Scheduler Web Application via your browser.

 - Frontend URL: Open [http://localhost:5173](http://localhost:5173) to access the user interface.
-- Backend URL: The backend will be running on [http://localhost:8080](http://localhost:8080) (or the port you configured).
+- Backend URL: The backend will be running on [http://localhost:4000](http://localhost:4000) (or the port you configured).

 You can now begin working on the application, adding features, fixing bugs, or adjusting the user interface.